Youth detention center: Services provided to the youth

 Many services are supposed to be provided to the youth at both detention centers and confinement facilities.
 Services vary from facility to facility, but in general the programs and services provided to the youth are geared toward the juvenile's needs.
 At the core, juvenile facilities function as rehabilitative institutions for youth.
 Education is seen by many as the primary rehabilitative service that must be provided to detained youth.
 Highly effective schools within juvenile facilities provide high school curriculum, opportunities for General Equivalency Diploma (GED) preparation, special education services, certified teachers, small student to teacher ratio, connection with families, and vocational training opportunities.
 Despite state and federal requirements, there are many problems with the educational systems in juvenile detention centers.
-Many institutions do not provide basic education services, and in others, children only receive a fraction of the state-mandated instructional time, and classes are not based on a coherent curriculum.(Katherine Twomey, The right to Education in Juvenile Detention Under State Constitutions, p.
+Many institutions do not provide basic education services, and in others, children only receive a fraction of the state-mandated instructional time, and classes are not based on a coherent curriculum.
+(Katherine Twomey, The right to Education in Juvenile Detention Under State Constitutions, p.
 766).
 Some facilities do not have designated classrooms, libraries, or even books, and the teachers are often poorly trained, and are not trained in how to deal with special needs of children in detention.
 (Id. at 767.)
 Despite these shortcomings, there have been very few consequences to states for violating the requirements of the No Child Left Behind Act, (Id. at 779.); therefore, states do not have much incentive to improve standards to achieve compliance.

 Mental health

 There is a long-standing connection found in research between youth who commit crimes and mental health concerns.
 A remarkably high population of juveniles present serious mental health illness within juvenile facilities.
 Since juvenile detention facilities operate on the foundation of rehabilitating the youth, different mental health programs are provided by facilities to help the youth rehabilitate.
 It is the expectation that juvenile detention centers and juvenile institutions provide mental health services to their residents.
 The incarcerated youth population requires careful and structured intervention, which must be provided by the facilities.

 Many different mental health treatment strategies exist for juveniles.
-It is the responsibility of case management to decide what type of intervention strategy works best for each youth in his or her mental health treatment plan.
+It is the responsibility of case management to decide what type of intervention strategy works best for each youth in their mental health treatment plan.
 Mental health services that can be provided to the youth include, individual counseling, group counseling, crisis counseling, family intervention, medication management, and transition planning.